javierlgroba/traffic-to-common-destination/README.md

-# traffic-to-common-destination
+# Time to common destinations
-Webpage that shows me the traffic status to my most frequent destinations
+Webpage that shows me the time to my most frequent destinations